Computing Conforming Partitions with Low Stabbing Number for Rectilinear Polygons: Preliminaries

-Recall that a \emph{stabbing segment} of a rectilinear polygon $ P $ is an axis-aligned line segment that lies in the interior of $ P $; for purposes of the stabbing number we only need to consider segments of maximal length, and we consider them to be open segments.
+Recall that a \emph{stabbing segment} of a rectilinear polygon $ \polygon $ is an axis-aligned line segment that lies in the interior of $ \polygon $; for purposes of the stabbing number we only need to consider segments of maximal length, and we consider them to be open segments.
 We say that two stabbing segments are \emph{equivalent} if they intersect the same set of pixels; there are $ \OO ( n ) $ equivalence classes of stabbing segments.
-For instance, in Figure~\ref{fig:partitionWithSteinerPointsVSConforming}(c), there are $ 26 $ equivalence classes.
-Given a rectilinear polygon $ P $, by $ \STAB { k } $ ($ \CSTAB { k } $) we denote the problem of deciding whether $ P $ admits a partition (conforming partition) into rectangles such that all stabbing segments intersect at most $ k $ rectangles.
+For instance, in Figure~\ref{fig:preliminaries}(a), there are~$ 52 $ equivalence classes: One for each of the~$ 26 $ reflex segments, one for each of the~$ 13 $ maximal open regions that do not contain a horizontal reflex segment, and one for each of the~$ 13 $ maximal open regions that do not contain a vertical reflex segment.

-We will reduce from an $ \NP $-hard problem called \emph{rectilinear planar monotone $ \SAT { 3 } $} ($ \RPM $)~\cite{BK12} to prove the hardness results.
-The $ \RPM $ problem is a variant of $ \SAT { 3 } $ where every clause is either negative or positive, i.e., consists of either three negated or three non-negated variables.
-Furthermore, the bipartite graph constructed from the variable-clause incidences admits a planar drawing such that all vertices are drawn as rectangles, the \emph{variable rectangles} (i.e., rectangles of vertices corresponding to variables) lie along the $ x $-axis, the \emph{positive (negative) clause rectangles} (i.e., rectangles of vertices corresponding to such clauses) lie above (below) the $ x $-axis, and edges are represented by vertical lines of visibility between the rectangles of their endpoints.
-Figure~\ref{fig:fullGadgetStabbingN4}(a) illustrates such an instance where the rectangles are shaded in gray.
+Finally, we denote by $ \STAB{ k } $ (respectively $ \CSTAB{ k } $) the set of rectilinear polygons $ \polygon $ (possibly with holes) that admit a partition (respectively conforming partition) into rectangles such that all stabbing segments of $ \polygon $ intersect at most $ k $ of these rectangles.
+As is usual, we use the same notation $ \STAB{ k } $ (respectively $ \CSTAB{ k } $) for the associated problem of deciding whether a polygon is in $ \STAB{ k } $ (respectively $ \CSTAB{ k } $).
+Moreover, we say that a conforming partition $ \partition $ of $ \polygon $ (seen as a set of reflex segment) is \emph{minimal} if it is minimal for inclusion, that is, if any set obtained by removing a reflex segment from $ \partition $ is not a conforming partition anymore.
+This definition leads to the following equivalence: $ \polygon \in \CSTAB{ k } $ if and only if $ \polygon $ admits a minimal conforming partition with stabbing number at most $ k $.